Cybersecurity Is No Longer Optional for Canarian SMEs

 Phishing

-Phishing attacks use emails, text messages, or phone calls that impersonate legitimate entities (banks, suppliers, tax authorities) to steal credentials or banking details.
-These attacks are increasingly sophisticated and difficult to distinguish from genuine communications.
+Phishing attacks use emails, SMS, or calls that impersonate legitimate entities (banks, suppliers, the Tax Agency, courier services) to steal credentials or banking details.
+They are becoming increasingly sophisticated and difficult to distinguish from genuine communications, particularly with the use of artificial intelligence to personalise messages.

-The loss or theft of customer, employee, or company data can result from external attacks, but also from internal mistakes: an employee sending sensitive information via unencrypted email, a lost laptop without a password, or a misconfigured access point.
+The loss or theft of client, employee, or company data can occur through external attacks, but also through internal errors: an employee sending sensitive information by unencrypted email, a laptop lost without a password, or a cloud access that is misconfigured.
+Under GDPR, a data breach can have very serious economic and reputational consequences.

 Supply Chain Attacks

-Attackers compromise a vendor to gain access to their clients.
-If your business uses third-party software or shares systems with suppliers, a breach in their security can directly affect you.
+Attackers compromise a supplier to gain access to their clients.
+If your business uses third-party software or shares systems with suppliers, a breach in their security can affect you directly.

 The 10 Essential Cybersecurity Measures